davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 garnet--spinel mixing, a spinel-weighted metastable assemblage is possible even at higher pressures.

-As shown in `Figure
-cr-number`, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have higher spinel Cr# than the low-temperature samples.
+As shown in @fig:cr-number, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have higher spinel Cr# than the low-temperature samples.
 This enrichment in refractory Cr arises from the increased depletion of these samples and expands the stability field of spinel against garnet to deeper depths.